 The parent advocacy group, Maryland Coalition for Gifted and Talented Education (MCGATE) teacher advocacy group, Maryland Educators of Gifted Students (MEGS); and on occasion, the Maryland PTA, Maryland MENSA, and the Johns Hopkins Center for Talented Youth, usually maintain one seat on the Council.
 Membership is decided to help to ensure equity and excellence in gifted and talented education.

 Members serve three-year terms that are staggered so that one-third of the membership is appointed each year.
 Members may be re-appointed at the discretion of the Superintendent.
-Members serving as Chair or chair-elect will have extended terms, to facilitate fulfilment of their duties.
+Members serving as Chair or chair-elect will have extended terms, to facilitate fulfillment of their duties.

 The Chairperson and MSDE GT Lead Specialist select a Chair-elect, to serve a two-year term, whose responsibilities are to assist the Chair in everyday duties, agenda creation, act as Chair in his/her absence, as well as oversee subcommittee work.
 At the conclusion of the two-year term, the Chair-elect becomes the Chairperson, serving in that position for two additional years.